Spider4956/Golden-Inferno/Chapters/Chapter 8.md

 “No, we don’t know what they’re like.
 Could just be extra luggage.
 Look, there's only two of them.
 The other must have died…or-”

 She jumped back just as a metal bat swung through the air.
-Winston would immediately open his hammer and swing although it got blocked by a greatsword as three people suddenly became visible.
+Winston would immediately open his hammer and swing, although it got blocked by a greatsword as three people suddenly became visible.

 “Dammit Anthony, I thought your invisibility lasted until you turned it off.”
 Kimi would growl as he twirled the bat in his hand looking at Anthony who was pushing back against Winston, somewhat surprised at his strength.